Leikoe/portfolio/portfolio.md

 `DISCONTINUED`

-> STLK is a website used to track players in the game Hypixel Skyblock, it aims to help players to trade goods, even if they have different timezones.
-This project taught me prototyping in figma.
+> STLK is a website used to track players in the game Hypixel Skyblock, it aims to help players to trade goods, even with different timezones

 ![homepage](public/stlk_home.png)
 ![tracked players list](public/stlk_list.png)